thephpleague/url/4.0/components/overview.md

 $fragment = new Uri\Fragment('paragraphid');
 ~~~

-### URL part status
+### URI part status

-At any given time you may want to know if the URL part is considered empty or not.
+At any given time you may want to know if the URI part is considered empty or not.
 To do so you can used the `UrlPart::isEmpty` method like shown below:

 ~~~php
 use League\Uri;